-Attend open evenings Larger firms start advertising apprenticeships If your child has an EHCP, Year 11 reviews should happen
+Attend open evenings

+Larger firms start advertising

+apprenticeships

 "Do you know how and when to plan for your next steps?
 Let's look at a timeline together."

 Browse apprenticeship vacancies at: www.gov.uk/apply-apprenticeship.

 Students can (and should!) apply to more than one destination.
 They can accept several offers and don't have to make a final decision until after they receive their GCSE results.